jpina/oci8/README.md

 Oci8 is a wrapper for the PHP [Oracle OCI](http://php.net/manual/en/book.oci8.php) functions that allows interaction with Oracle databases by using objects in place of the regular `oci_*` functions.

+Oci8 converts the warnings thrown by the `oci_*` function into `Oci8Exceptions` for better error handling.

 ## Install

 Via Composer